homebridge/homebridge-raspbian-image/README.md

 * Simple WiFi Setup
 * Includes `ffmpeg` pre-compiled with audio support (libfdk-aac) and hardware decoding (h264_omx)
 * Includes a user friendly, easy to use web based GUI to configure Homebridge and monitor your Raspberry Pi
-* Zero json config editing for over 50 popular plugins
+* Visual configuration for over 50 popular plugins (no manual config.json editing required)

 This image also provides config command called `homebridge-config` which helps you keep Node.js up-to-date, perform maintentance on your Homebridge server, and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.